-Limetree, like a lot of companies out there, rely on KissMetrics to get insights on their users.
-We track lots of events and try to make sense out of them.
+Limetree, like a lot of companies out there, relied on KissMetrics to get insights on users.
+We tracked lots of events and tried to make sense of them.

-With all this data there is still on flaw.
-We can easily segment our customers and create amazing charts, but we cannot reach them.
-KissMetrics does not help here; their data is fairly close and there is no API available.
+With all this data there was still one flaw.
+We could easily segment customers and create useful charts, but we could not reach them.
+KissMetrics did not help here; the data was fairly closed and there was no API available.

-I want to email my customers that have used my service for a few weeks and then stopped.
-Or how about those that only send pictures, but no videos.
-I want to tell them that videos is an amazing part of our product.
+I wanted to email customers who had used the service for a few weeks and then stopped.
+Or those who only sent pictures but no videos.
+I wanted to tell them that video was an important part of the product.

 How to migrate to Customer.io

-We are not ditching KissMetrics but Customer.io relies on it’s own event system so I needed a way to import my old metrics.
-I used the export service from KissMetrics which will dump hundreds of JSON files to a S3 bucket of your choice.
-It will take some hours on the first time but after that they will keep the bucket updated every few hours.
+We were not ditching KissMetrics, but Customer.io relied on its own event system, so I needed a way to import the old metrics.
+I used the KissMetrics export service, which dumps hundreds of JSON files to an S3 bucket of your choice.
+It takes a few hours the first time, but after that it keeps the bucket updated every few hours.

 Step 0: KissMetrics to Customer.io Migration Class